PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-06 12:15:23
+Last updated: 2024-04-06 12:16:30
-Random Quote: Old gods or new, it makes no matter, no man is so accursed as the kinslayer.  -  Rickard Karstark
+Random Quote: There's no such thing as a bad idea, Morty.
+It's about execution. - Rick Sanchez